tklab-tud/uscxml/README.md

 ### Transformer

-The transformer is available in the <tt>libuscxml_transform</tt> library and made available via the <tt>uscxml-transform</tt> binary.
+The **transformer** is implemented in the <tt>libuscxml_transform</tt> library and made available via the <tt>uscxml-transform</tt> binary.
 It is a general tool for SCXML documents and currently implements the following features:

 * Transformations onto
     * [Flattened SCXML documents](https://github.com/tklab-tud/uscxml/blob/master/src/uscxml/transform/ChartToFlatSCXML.cpp) in which only a single state is ever active
         * Resulting documents require slight adaptations to a compliant interpreter for donedata, the <tt>In</tt> predicate and invokers.
+        * Semantic equivalence is shown via IRP tests.
     * [C native code](https://github.com/tklab-tud/uscxml/blob/master/src/uscxml/transform/ChartToC.cpp) for easy embedding of SCXML state-charts in C and C++ programs
         * No invokers are implemented at the moment and only a single SCXML state-chart can be given in a given document.
     * [PROMELA programs](https://github.com/tklab-tud/uscxml/blob/master/src/uscxml/transform/ChartToPromela.cpp) for model-checking via linear temporal logic with the SPIN model-checker.